Daniel J. K. Ross

 "...whatever the context, story is paramount, and whether the score's role is to invisibly support the narrative, or - if called upon - to push it forward aggressively, ultimately sound and picture should fuse into one seamless whole..."

-Among Dan's well over 200 episodes of episodic television - from CTV's quirky series Robson Arms, and HGTV's hit Timber Kings, to the innovative award winning films of directors Sheona McDonald (Dead Man's Switch - A Crypto Mystery), Ying Wang (The World Is Bright) Wayne Wapeemukwa (Srorrim, Lul' Luk' I), Dan brings valuable experience and a colorful creative palette to every project.
+Among Dan's hundreds of episodes of episodic television - from CTV's quirky series Robson Arms, and HGTV's hit Timber Kings, to the innovative award winning films of directors Sheona McDonald (Dead Man's Switch - A Crypto Mystery), Ying Wang (The World Is Bright) Wayne Wapeemukwa (Srorrim, Lul' Luk' I), Dan brings valuable experience and a colorful creative palette to every project.